Compressing Over-the-Counter Markets: The data

-We compute the average number of dealers, customers on the buy side and customers on the sell side across all entities in the different snapshots.
-We observe stability of these numbers across time: per reference entity, there are on average $18$ to $19$ dealers, $12$ to $17$ customers buying a CDS contract, $14$ to $21$ customers selling a CDS contract.
-The average number of contracts per reference entity varies more through time but remains between $140$ and $170$ contracts.
-Taken as a whole, markets are quite sparse with an average density of contracts around $0.10$.
-This means that, on average, only $10\%$ of all possible bilateral contracts between all market participants are actually present.
-Interestingly, this measure is almost three times bigger when we only consider the intra-dealer market.
-We thus see that the bulk of the activity in those market revolves around intra-dealer trades.
+Table \ref{tab:bowtiestats-raw} provides the main statistics of each market segment.\footnote{Sampling statistics of the data are reported in the Appendix~\ref{app-sampling-stats}.
+The total notional of the selected 100 entities varies between 380Bn Euros and 480Bn Euros retaining roughly $30-34\%$ of the original total gross notional.} We compute the average number of dealers, customers on the buy side and customers on the sell side across all entities in the different snapshots.\footnote{Note that we empirically identify dealers as intermediaries beyond bilateral interactions.
+Indeed, from the formal definition of dealer in our framework (i.e., $\delta_i$), two market participants buying and selling from each other would be identified as dealers.
+This would not properly reflect the role of dealers in derivatives markets.
+As such, by convention, we set market participants as dealer if they appear as intermediary in when obligations are bilaterally netted out.
+Similarly, buying customers and selling customers are determined using the bilaterally compressed market.
+This convention does not affect the theoretical results and provides a more grounded interpretation of the empirical results, in particular for the hybrid compression.} We observe stable numbers across time: per reference entity, there are on average $18$ to $19$ dealers, $12$ to $17$ customers buying a CDS, $14$ to $21$ customers selling a CDS.
+The average number of bilateral positions per reference entity varies more through time but remains between $140$ and $170$.
+Taken as a whole, markets are quite sparse with an average density around $0.10$: $10\%$ of all possible bilateral positions between all market participants are realized.
+This measure is almost three times higher when we only consider the intra-dealer market.
+The bulk of the activity in those market revolves around intra-dealer trades.
 The amount of intra-dealer notional also highlights the level of activity concentration around dealers: it averages around $80\%$ of the total notional.
-Finally, the last column of Table~\ref{tab:bowtiestats-raw} confirms the very low frequency of customer-customer trades: on average, less then $0.2\%$ of all contracts are written without a dealer on either side of the trade.
+These results are in line with the literature (see Section~\ref{sec:intro}).
+They provide evidence of the tightly-knit structure present in the intra-dealer segment.
+Finally, the last column of Table~\ref{tab:bowtiestats-raw} confirms the very low frequency of customer-customer trades: on average, less then $0.2\%$ of all obligations are written without a dealer on either side of the trade.